edprince/dissertation/chapters/introduction.md

 # Introduction
+Developers take advantage of the outstanding capabilities present in modern smartphones.
+With a popular comparison being a current smartphone versus the Apollo-mission-era computers, the iPhone 6 processor clock speed is 32,600 times faster than the Apollo-era processors (Puiu 2019).
+Whilst not quite the same scale of gulf - there exists a distinct difference between the quality of smartphone in popular usage across developing countries versus smartphones in popular usage across developing countries (Hiscott 2016).
+Additionally, there is a distinct lack of research into optimising web applications for lower power smartphones - contextualising the importance of this subject topic.

-When developing for mobile phones, the devices to which web apps are optimised are the current standard of modern mobile phones.
-Whilst this proves useful for a target audience of users able to buy this standard of device - it is less so for the many people who are unable to access web apps on new smarthones.
-Much of the developing world uses mobile phones several generations behind what is in popular usage across developed countries.
-With Google, Mozilla, Microsoft and Huawei all releasing cheap smartphones for developing countries (Hiscott 2016), it is likely the developing world's mobile device population will follow a trend of being considerably less powerful than the mobile device population of developed countries (Hiscott 2016).
+With Google, Mozilla, Microsoft and Huawei all releasing cheap smartphones for developing countries, it is likely the developing world's mobile device population will follow a trend of being considerably less powerful than the mobile device population of developed countries (Hiscott 2016).
 With over 98% mobile phone adoption in developing countries (Sharwood, 2017) this offers a large market of potential users for web applications.

-With the anticipation of a high speed network and low-power CPU future (more detail in chapter 2), there is a strong possibility that developers will want to develop for lower-powered CPU's.
-To simulate these devices, this research will include analysis of performance changes when the CPU power is being throttled.
+A future high speed networks and lower-powered CPU's (more detail in chapter 2), there is a strong possibility that a trend of developing for lower-powered CPU's may form.
+In anticipation of such a trend, this research is focused around performing an analysis of two major components to modern web applications: bundlers and JavaScript user interface frameworks.

 Older devices also means a lack of compatibility with the newest browsers, meaning that for global usage, developers must make their applications work on older versions of browsers.
 To mitigate a